 The complexity of the issue doesn’t stop there.
 Due to the ongoing and intense pressure on the public health system, individuals who decide to seek help through their GP are not always getting the medical support that’s needed, or as quickly as they need it.

-According to a new report by independent thinktank Reform and analytics and insights firm Edge Health, waiting lists could hit up to 10 million by Spring as non-COVID referrals begin to restart while infection prevention measures continue to limit NHS capacity.
+According to a report by independent thinktank Reform and analytics and insights firm Edge Health, waiting lists could hit up to 10 million this year as non-COVID referrals begin to restart while infection prevention measures continue to limit NHS capacity.
+As of June 2021, the NHS waiting list of 5.1 million patients in England is the highest since modern records began and is likely to keep on rising as long as more patients are referred for surgery and the backlog has not been significantly reduced.
 The report – ‘What’s next for the NHS?
-Building the resilience of the health and care system’ – estimates that one in every six people in England could be on an NHS waiting list.3
+Building the resilience of the health and care system’ – estimates that one in every six people in England could be on it.

 Not only that, when it comes to physical appointments, individuals have reported suffering from increased worry and anxiety if they cannot be seen by a medical professional, and three quarters of employees stated that their productivity is impacted while waiting for health appointments.